Echinoderm: Locomotion

-Sea cucumbers are generally sluggish animals.
-Many can move on the surface of the sea bed or burrow through sand or mud using peristaltic movements; some have short tube feet on their under surface with which they can creep along in the manner of a starfish.
+Most sea cucumber species move on the surface of the seabed or burrow through sand or mud using peristaltic movements; some have short tube feet on their under surface with which they can creep along in the manner of a starfish.
 Some species drag themselves along using their buccal tentacles, while others manage to swim with peristaltic movements or rhythmic flexing.
 Many live in cracks, hollows and burrows and hardly move at all.
-Some deep water species are pelagic and can float in the water with webbed papillae forming sails or fins.
+Some deep-water species are pelagic and can float in the water with webbed papillae forming sails or fins.

-The majority of crinoids are motile, but sea lilies are sessile and attached to hard substrates by stalks.
-Movement in most sea lilies is limited to bending their stems can bend and rolling and unrolling their arms; a few species can relocate themselves on the seabed by crawling.
-The sea feathers are unattached and usually live in crevices, under corals or inside sponges with their arms the only visible part.
-Some sea feathers emerge at night and perch themselves on nearby eminences to better exploit food-bearing currents.
+The majority of feather stars (also called Comatulida or "unstalked crinoids") and some stalked forms are motile.
+Several stalked crinoid species are sessile, attached permanently to the substratum.
+Movement in most sea lilies is limited to bending (their stems can bend) and rolling and unrolling their arms; a few species can relocate themselves on the seabed by crawling.
+Feather stars are unattached and usually live in crevices, under corals or inside sponges with their arms the only visible part.
+Some feather stars emerge at night and perch themselves on nearby eminences to better exploit food-bearing currents.
 Many species can "walk" across the seabed, raising their body with the help of their arms, or swim using their arms.
-Most species of sea feather, however, are largely sedentary, seldom moving far from their chosen place of concealment.
+Most species of feather stars, however, are largely sedentary, seldom moving far from their chosen place of concealment.

 Feeding

 The modes of feeding vary greatly between the different echinoderm taxa.
 Crinoids and some brittle stars tend to be passive filter-feeders, enmeshing suspended particles from passing water.
 Most sea urchins are grazers; sea cucumbers are deposit feeders; and the majority of starfish are active hunters.

 Crinoids catch food particles using the tube feet on their outspread pinnules, move them into the ambulacral grooves, wrap them in mucus, and convey them to the mouth using the cilia lining the grooves.
-The exact dietary requirements of crinoids have been little researched, but in the laboratory they can be fed with diatoms.
+The exact dietary requirements of crinoids have been little researched, but in the laboratory, they can be fed with diatoms.

 Basket stars are suspension feeders, raising their branched arms to collect zooplankton, while other brittle stars use several methods of feeding.
 Some are suspension feeders, securing food particles with mucus strands, spines or tube feet on their raised arms.
 Others are scavengers and detritus feeders.
 Others again are voracious carnivores and able to lasso their waterborne prey with a sudden encirclement by their flexible arms.
 The limbs then bend under the disc to transfer the food to the jaws and mouth.

 Many sea urchins feed on algae, often scraping off the thin layer of algae covering the surfaces of rocks with their specialised mouthparts known as Aristotle's lantern.
 Other species devour smaller organisms, which they may catch with their tube feet.
 They may also feed on dead fish and other animal matter.
 Sand dollars may perform suspension feeding and feed on phytoplankton, detritus, algal pieces and the bacterial layer surrounding grains of sand.